leonardo-toffalini/viscous/report/moving_densities.typ

 The following novel idea that @stam2023stable and @stam2003real present, is to think about fluid particles moving along the velocity field.
 We must think of our density grid as point masses centered at the middle of each cell, then tracing said point masses along the velocity field.
-The problem with said method, is that it will be unstable for certain parameters.
+The problem with this method, is that it will be unstable for certain parameters.
 However, we can fix this issue by instead of tracing the particles forwards along the velocity, we trace them back through time.
 This simply means that we trace back the origin of